 James I and Anne of Denmark

 The Scottish and Danish match took place in August 1589 by proxy and in person in Oslo in November.

 By all accounts, James was at first infatuated with Anne and, in the early years of their marriage, seems always to have showed her patience and affection.
 He was however, openly romantic with his male favourites, and it is widely believed he had sexual relationships with men including George Villiers, Duke of Buckingham.

 The couple were at odds over the parenting of their first born, Henry Frederick; Anne had no say in his upbringing, with the King placing him with a steward away at Stirling.
 James publicly reduced her to rage and tears over the issue, and it may have been linked to her subsequent miscarriage.

 The matter was finally resolved in 1603, when James requested his wife join him in London, following his succession to the English throne.
 She refused unless she was allowed custody of her eldest son; James finally conceded.

 A broadminded man, James allowed his Protestant wife to convert to Catholicism, although she was critical of his drinking, and even shot one of his favourite hunting dogs.
-The couple did share a love of extravagance though, and shared the grief of losing their eldest son in 1614.
+The couple did share a love of extravagance though, and bore the grief of losing their eldest son in 1614 together.